Triumph the Insult Comic Dog: 2022 U.S. Capitol arrest

 In June 2022, Smigel and six staffers from The Late Show with Stephen Colbert were arrested by the United States Capitol Police for an alleged unlawful entry in the Longworth House Office Building while filming a segment with Triumph during the January 6 attack hearings.

+Federal prosecutors declined to follow up with charges as they had been invited inside, and their escorts had never asked them to leave the building.

 2024 election

 In October 2024, Smigel appeared in the background of multiple crowd shots during the vice-presidential debate between Tim Walz and JD Vance.
 Two Triumph puppets were in use, dressed as Vance’s grandmother and WWE star Hulk Hogan.
 They were briefly interviewed by CNN’s Jake Tapper before the broadcast ended.

 On October 27, 2024, Triumph interviewed attendees waiting to attend a Donald Trump rally at Madison Square Garden.
 At one point, he dons face paint and Viking horns to resemble Jacob Chansley.
 Triumph caps the segment with a crowd song parodying conservative sentiments.

 Both incidents aired as correspondent pieces for The Daily Show.

-Triumph reappeared at the People's March in Washington, D.C. in January 2025.
+Triumph reappeared at the People's March in Washington, D.C. in January 2025 as well as that year’s red carpet for the White House Correspondents dinner.

+2026 White House Correspondents' Dinner

+Triumph appeared at the 2026 White House Correspondents' Dinner, and was interviewed by C-SPAN's John McArdle, shortly prior to the shooting that occurred at that event.